 Cybera is a not-for-profit technology-neutral organization responsible for driving Alberta’s economic growth through the use of digital technology.
 Its core role is to oversee the development and operations of Alberta’s cyberinfrastructure — the advanced system of networks and computers that keeps government, educational institutions, not-for-profits, business incubators and entrepreneurs at the forefront of technological change.

-The Virtual Firewall Service is a scalable software (virtual) solution that Cybera is developing and operating for the K-12 education system in Alberta.
-It allows multiple institutions to run their firewall from a shared, virtual environment, doing away with the need for individual hardware setup or maintenance.
+The Virtual Firewall Service is a scalable software (virtual) solution that Cybera developed for Alberta's public sector organizations (who have bandwidth traffic of less than 1.3 Gbps).
+It allows multiple institutions to run their own firewall from a virtual environment, doing away with the need for individual hardware setup or maintenance.